sps014/BlazorBindGen/README.md

 #### Binding Samples

-*** Js code is for explaination purpose only , you do not need to write js code anywhere.
+*** Js code is for explaination purpose only , you do not need to write js code anywhere.<br>
 *** On Server use Async Version of functions or run on different thread other than UI

 ##### Import JS libaries when ever you want in C#